brianz/blog/content/about.md

 - Scaling development teams and platforms

 Of course, I have **many** more interests but those are the highlights.

-I'm currently employed at [AWS](https://aws.amazon.com) as a System Development Engineer. **All opinions here are my own and does not in any way relate to my employer.**

 ## Serverless